All Episodes

 He just had such an aversion to most foods.

-So um that's you came up with these lucky.
+So that came up with these.

 Well, let me tell you something.